 Without disclosing bank and financial statements, you can talk about what you are planning and why.
 The more they understand about your plan, the more likely they are to accept it readily—and that will help avoid discord after you are gone.
 You can also talk to them about your values and the opportunities that money can provide.
 Be sure they know where your planning documents are and that you have updated and organized a list of key advisers and account locations.
 Share your charitable inclinations with them – or better yet, spend some holiday time with them doing charitable work together.

 It’s a mild shock when we learn we can’t see our college kids’ grades without their permission, even though we pay the tuition.
 It can be much worse if they become ill.
 Unmarried adults (18 and over) need to have a Durable Power of Attorney for Health Care and HIPPA Authorization so you can act on their behalf in a medical emergency.
 (See #5 above.)
 And, while you’re at it, go ahead and have your attorney prepare a Simple Will and Durable Power of Attorney.
 Hopefully, these will not be needed, but you will be glad you have them if an event does occur.

 In the event of a medical emergency or a death, copies of vital information will be required.
 Be prepared by organizing these things and distributing them to the people who will need them.
 Include copies of the front a back of your driver’s license, copies of the front and back of medical insurance cards (Medicare and any supplemental policies), copies of birth certificates, copies of your marriage license, copies of your health care directives.
 If you don’t know where these things are, chances are that your loved ones will struggle to find them also, making an emotional time for them even more difficult.

-Ross Estate Planning is here to help you reach all of these goals.
+Ross Estate Planning, LLC is here to help you reach all of these goals.
 It all starts with a conversation!